Collaborative treatment, active approach, measurable results

 There are several schools of psychotherapy, each with different explanatory theories for psychological issues and specific techniques to overcome them.
 I practice under an overarching approach known as Cognitive Behavioral Therapy (CBT).
 CBT is a modern orientation that focuses on the “here and now” and strives to deliver significant symptom reduction and long-lasting change in short periods of time.
 CBT affirms that how we interpret and appraise the world around us determines our feelings and actions.
 These appraisal patterns are often automatic, over-learned, and unconscious.
 Many times, they are very useful.
 Nonetheless, sometimes they lead to overly negative thinking and excessive worrying, sadness, anger, self-criticism, resentment, etc. When those patterns persist for long periods of time, they can lead to chronic distress.
 In CBT treatment, you will learn skills to identify your personal patterns of relating to the world, evaluate their usefulness, and modify them when necessary.
 This will allow you to face your present challenges more effectively and better equip you to deal with any future ones.

 I am trained in and employ several types of CBT treatments.
-I draw largely on the work of Dr. David Burns from Stanford University, a renowned psychiatrist who devised powerful cognitive and behavioral techniques to address depression, anxiety, relationship problems, problematic habits and addictions.
+I draw largely on a framework for delivering evidence-based interventions called TEAM-CBT, based on the work of Dr. David Burns from Stanford University.
 I also use Dialectical Behavioral Therapy and Acceptance and Commitment Therapy that add elements of mindfulness, distress tolerance, and interpersonal effectiveness to my therapeutic toolkit.
 Finally, for patients struggling with trauma sequelae, I use Cognitive Processing Therapy, another evidence-based approach developed specifically for victims of traumatic events.

 If you’re interested in discussing your needs and finding out if I may be able to assist you, please contact my Menlo Park office at (650) 434 3455.